top of page

 But still.
 Dusty is gone.
 My sweet Dusty-Do.
 Gone.

-He was the one living being with whom I could spend time and be guaranteed to feel better just for being in his presence.
+He was the one being with whom I could spend time and be guaranteed to feel better.
 I would wrap my arms around him, feel his warm neck soften into me, and know he loved me like I loved him.
-Scratching his belly and seeing him stretch his head straight out, lips curled, always made me laugh out loud.
-Sometimes, he’d lift one leg up high to tell me where to scratch next.
+Unconditionally.
+Scratching his belly and seeing him stretch his head straight out, lips curled, made me laugh out loud every time.
+Sometimes, he’d lift one leg way up high to show me where to scratch next.

 He was such a good boy.
 SUCH a good boy.

 I’m glad he didn’t suffer.
 But I’m sad our lives went the way they did.
 I’m sad he wasn’t in my backyard those last two years.
-I’m sad I wasn’t part of his every day.
+I’m sad I wasn’t part of his everyday until his last.

 The truth, however, is he was none the worse for any of what I feel sad about.
 He had girlfriends, sunshine, and a giant grass paddock with buddies at night.
 He had other people who loved him dearly and doted on him daily.
 Little kids were always running around him, squealing and loving on him.
 Oh, how he loved little kids.